 Deployment Related Tasks

-Checkout a source based artifact from Git using PAT
+Checkout a source based artifact from git server (using PAT against HTTP) or Azure DevOps supported Git Providers using Service Credential

 Deploy a source format based repo to an org (scratch org/sandbox/prod)